 Clean the Knife When You Use It for a Specific Purpose

 Some knife models are available in the market, designed for specific purposes only, such as scaling a fish.
 You must clean it when you use it for a specific purpose, even if you are the only user of it.
 Clean your knife once the cutting process is finished and store it safely.
-This will ensure that you will have an efficient fish cutting experience in the next time.
+This will ensure that you will have an efficient fish cutting experience the next time.

 Proper Cleaning is Necessary When Used for Cutting More than One Item